-TC: If a course number is followed by TC, that course is a short-term course (for example, MUS 130 (TC) on page 68).
-Short-term travel courses usually run for four weeks beginning at the end of final exams in the spring term.
+TC: If a course number is followed by TC, that course is a travel course (for example, MUS 130 (TC) on page 71).
+Travel courses usually run for four weeks beginning at the end of final exams in the spring term.
 They are counted as part of a student's spring semester course load.
-For more information about shortterm courses, see page 10.
+For more information about travel courses, see page 10.